dannil/scb-java-client/README.md

 # scb-api

-Java implementation of the API for SCB (Statistiska centralbyrån).
+Java implementation of the SCB (Statistiska centralbyrån) API.